inko-lang/website/source/news/inko-progress-report-november-2019.html.md

 ## Array.join

 The method `join` has been added to the type `std::array::Array`.
-This method can be used to cast values to a `String` and join them together using a
+This method is used to cast values to a `String` and join them together using a separator:
-separator:

 ```inko
 let numbers = Array.new(10, 20, 30)